The Cleaning Lady

 By: Abe Sierra Jr.

-We see her at the office every day
+We see her in the office every day

 Waging war on the invading mice